usplos/Psych_ZhangGuangyao/README.md

 My present study is to investigate the mechanism of word concept learning in brain, by constructing computational models based on brain data.

 I am also interested in the following issues:
-1) how people learn words of social semantics;
+1) how people learn social concepts;
 2) how learnt words or words’ relationships change existing object representations;
 3) how word concept learning varies between individuals.